KL Convergence Guarantees for Score diffusion models under minimal data assumptions: Proofs

-As in the OU case, under \Cref{ass:hyp_on_mustar}, it makes sense to consider the natural extensions of \eqref{eq:def_Y_tG} and \eqref{eq:def_g}, respectively $(Y^v_t)_{t\in [0,T]}, (Y^x_t)_{t\in [0,T]}$ and $\g : [0,T] \rightarrow \rset_+\eqsp,$ to the all time interval $[0,T]$.
-Also, as in the OU case, we can prove a monotonicity property for $g$.
-Note that \Cref{gup} would be a consequence of \Cref{PMPG} if we were allowed to take $\delta=0$ in this result.
-It is therefore a technical result whose proof we defer to \Cref{sec:proof-crefgup}. \begin{proposition} Assume \Cref{ass:hyp_on_mustar} and let $g$ be as in \eqref{eq:def_g}.
-Then for any $0\le s \le t\le T$ it holds \end{proposition} The proofs of both Theorem \ref{theo_absolute_kOU} and \ref{theo_relative_kOU} have a substantial overlap with those given for Theorem \ref{theo_absolute_OU_just_fisher} and \ref{theo_relative_OU_just_fisher}.
+\end{proposition} The proofs of both Theorem \ref{theo_absolute_kOU} and \ref{theo_relative_kOU} have a substantial overlap with those given for Theorem \ref{theo_absolute_OU_just_fisher} and \ref{theo_relative_OU_just_fisher}.
 Therefore, in order to avoid repetitions, we focus on the few relevant sections where we have to argue differently.

 \begin{proof}[Proof of Theorem \ref{theo_absolute_kOU}:] Fix $\delta$ such that $0<\delta<h$.

 As in Theorem \ref{theo_absolute_OU_just_fisher} that, if we denote by $\baP_{[0,T-\delta]}$ and $\sbp_{[0,T-\delta]}$ respectively the laws of $(\baX_t, \baV_t)_{t\in[0,T-\delta]}$ and $(\app_t, \appl_t)_{t\in[0,T-\delta]}$, then we have